francois-le-ko4la/hass-bar-card/README.md

 - `name`: The name displayed on the bar (optional).
 - `color`: The color of the progress bar (optional, CSS format, e.g., green, rgb(68, 115, 158), #FF5733).
 - `icon`: The icon associated with the entity (optional).
+- Icon color and the circular background color are customizable via CSS variables (var(--state-icon-color) by default).

 ## 🖌️ CSS Functionality